Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 **Class-specific attributes** should be specified (using the ``class_attributes`` define), as doing so brings up much useful information to the developer/maintainer.

 **Type specifications** should be used for at least most non-internal functions (such as constructors, methods, etc.).

+There are always welcome, and in some corner cases they are also needed by WOOPER in order to discriminate between equally possible cases (see `Exception-Throwing Methods`_ for more information).

 The **naming conventions** (ex: ``CamelCase`` / ``snake_case``) shall be respected; notably, helper functions and static methods (which, from an Erlang point of view, are mostly just exported functions) should be named like C functions, in ``snake_case`` (ex: ``compute_sum``) rather than being written in CamelCase (ex: no helper function should be named ``computeSum``), to avoid mixing up these different kinds of code.